 While the Buffett Indicator is a great high-level metric, a price/sale ratio is also fairly crude.
 It doesn’t take into account the profitability of businesses, only their top-line revenue figure, which can be misleading.

 Additionally, the ratio has been trending higher over a long period of time (about the last 30 years) and therefore, many investors question what a reasonable average ratio should be.
 While the average is 75%, and many believe being over 100% indicates the market is overvalued, others believe the “new normal” is closer to 100%.

 Finally, this ratio is impacted by trends in Initial Public Offerings (IPOs), and the percentage of companies that are publicly traded (compared to those that are private).
 All else being equal, if there was a large increase in the percentage of companies that are public vs. private, the Market Cap to GDP ratio would go up, even though nothing has changed from a valuation perspective.

-This has been a guide to the Market Cap to GDP ratio (the Buffett Indicator), a high-level form of national (or even global) stock market valuation.
-Please check out these free resources to advance your career:
+Thank you for reading CFI’s guide to Market Cap to GDP Ratio (the Buffett Indicator).
+Please check out these free resources to help advance your career: